History of the Jews in the Netherlands: Jewish women

+Portuguese Jewish merchants and Dutch prosperity

+There were no prohibitions on Jews participating in economic activity and Portuguese Jewish merchants were prominent in Amsterdam.
+The city prospered because of religious toleration, which Spinoza, Amsterdam's most famous Jewish-born denizen, praised;

+The city of Amsterdam reaps the fruit of this freedom [of conscience] in its own great prosperity and in the admiration of all other people.
+For in this most flourishing state and splendid city, men of every nation and religion live together in the greatest of harmony ...
+His religion is considered of no importance: for it has no effect before the judges in gaining or losing a cause, and there is no sect so despised that its followers, provided that they harm no one, pay every man his due, and live uprightly, are deprived of the protection of the magisterial authority.

-After having been refused admission to Middelburg and Haarlem, these Anusim arrived in Amsterdam in 1593.
-Among them were skilled artisans, physicians and prominent merchants such as Jacob Tirado, who obtained permission from the authorities to practice Judaism within his household.
-Those "Jews of the Portuguese Nation" worked in common cause with the people of Amsterdam and contributed materially to the prosperity of the country; they were strong supporters of the House of Orange and were protected by the Stadholder.
+As they became established, they collectively brought new trading expertise and commercial connections to the city.
+They also brought navigation knowledge and techniques from Portugal, which enabled the Netherlands to start competing in overseas trade with the Spanish and Portuguese colonies.
+"Jews of the Portuguese Nation" worked in common cause with the people of Amsterdam and contributed materially to the prosperity of the country; they were strong supporters of the House of Orange and were protected by the Stadholder.
 During the Twelve Years' Truce, the commerce of the Dutch Republic increased considerably, and a period of strong development ensued.
 This was particularly true for Amsterdam, where the Marranos had established their main port and base of operations.
 They maintained foreign trade relationships in the Mediterranean, including Venice, the Levant and Morocco.
 The Sultan of Morocco had an ambassador at The Hague named Samuel Pallache, through whose mediation, in 1620, a commercial understanding was reached with the Barbary States.